dumkydewilde/dumky-dot-net/content/posts/2021-10-12-doctags-automatically-generate-google-tag-manager-gtm-documentation-from-the-notes-field/index.md

 - Place those markdown files in a Cloud Storage bucket and enable that for static hosting
 - Add a little magic called [Docsify](https://docsify.js.org/) to our Cloud Storage bucket
 - Point our `docs.` subdomain to that bucket for easy access

+Sounds good?
+Have a look at the [live demo](http://docs.dumky.net) or let's go build it!

 ## Using NodeJS to access the Google Tag Manager (GTM) API